 Guest taps with an RFID card Guest taps with a MagicBand Guest taps with an RFID card for FastPass+ Guest taps with a MagicBand for FastPass+ Guest taps with a secure ID in park entry and other models Guest taps where secure ID is not used, as in space model

+Smoke

+Development tests their changes before passing it on to QA.
+QA is then responsible for running all of the tests.

+Build Verification

+QA runs an automated script as the BVT.
+It touches on important Restful endpoints and checks returned values in several cases.
+The script, written in python, is described in the section named “Test Tools”.

 Integration

-Finding an on startup
+Finding an xBRMS on startup

-When the xTP is initializing, it attempt to find the on its network using its DHCP server.
-If one is found, then the reader can go into the unassigned readers classification if it is not already assigned.
-If it cannot find an , then it will fall back to whatever is set in the “config.json” file.
+When the xTP is initializing, it attempt to find the xBRMS on its network using its DHCP server.
+If one is found, then the reader can go into the xBRMS unassigned readers classification if it is not already assigned.
+If it cannot find an xBRMS, then it will fall back to whatever is set in the “config.json” file.

 Communication Sequence when xTP is Starting Up